phulwarepramod/practice/README.md

 # Demo
 ### This is a practice of text file
-and create and update file i.e. commit and its history
+creating and updating file i.e. commit and its history \
+adding a new line to the text and making some changes to old text